hatemr/hatemr.github.io/_posts/2019-06-30-sugar-is-bad-for-you.-what-should-we-do-about-it?.md

 Image: images/life_expectancy.png
 mathjax: true
 ---

-Based on an [Econtalk with Gary Taubes](http://www.econtalk.org/gary-taubes-on-the-case-against-sugar/) on January 6, 2017 on his book [_The Case Against Sugar_](https://www.amazon.com/Case-Against-Sugar-Gary-Taubes/dp/0307701646).

 We should do nothing.
 People already trade off the benefits of healthy food with the enjoyment and convenience of less-healthy alternatives.
 It is their right to choose for themselves and other people's responsibility to let them choose, even if it hurts us to watch their decisions.